 Covid has changed how all practices access their GP which has led to the high use of remote consultations in Primary Care.
-We are not replacing face to face appointments with this and be assured that if a face to face appointment is required you will be offered one by the GP.
-Many patients have found the telephone and video consultation an extremely convenient and flexible way to access medical advice and treatment.
-In order to protect our patients and staff and we are asking our patients support with this.
+We are not replacing face to face appointments with this and be assured that if you need a face to face appointment you can book one.
+Many patients have found the telephone and video consultation an extremely convenient and flexible way to access medical advice and treatment and we will continue to always offer that choice.

-If you are asked to come into the surgery, please remember to wear a face covering.
+We Kindly ask that when you come into the surgery, please remember to wear a face covering.
 Measures are in place to keep patients safe from infection during their visit.

-Nurse face to face appointments are available to book directly.
-This includes Baby clinic appointments on a Tuesday morning, childhood immunisations, smear tests, dressings that cannot be done at home, blood tests, regular injections and ear syringing (if safe to do so).
+Nurse face to face appointments are also available to book.
+This includes Baby clinic appointments on a Wednesday morning, childhood immunisations, smear tests, dressings that cannot be done at home, blood tests, regular injections and ear syringing (if safe to do so).

 If you need a same day urgent appointment, or have an urgent enquiry or if you simply wish to speak to a Receptionist, please telephone 01582 767 444 and reception staff will be there to help.

-We have routine bookable telephone appointments Monday to Friday from 08:00 until 12:00 and 14:30 until 18:30 with doctors, nurses, physician assistant and health care assistants.
+We have routine bookable appointments Monday to Friday from 08:00 until 12:00 and 14:30 until 18:30 with doctors, nurses, minor illness clinicians, first contact physiotherapists, and health care assistants.

 Please be aware we may monitor, record, store and use any telephone, email or other communication with you in order to check any instructions given to us, for training purposes, for crime prevention and to improve the quality of our services.